Crème Brûlée. Farideh Sadeghin

 Renee Bourgault, co-owner of Breadfarm in Edison, WA, uses unrefined cane sugar instead of conventional granulated sugar in her graham crackers.

-Scratch Bakery in Durham, North Carolina makes cream pies all summer long that incorporate different fruits as they become available.
+Phoebe Lawless of Scratch Bakery in Durham, North Carolina makes cream pies all summer long that incorporate different fruits as they become available.
 This recipe works just as well with strawberries, peaches, cherries, or whatever is in peak season.
 It’s also a great way to use fruit that is just beyond its usability, whether bruised or overly ripe.

 As Indiana’s state pie, this rich, nutmeg-dusted custard pie also goes by the name “Hoosier Pie.”